 Here’s a close-up of the sync combiner switch.
 When it’s in the “up” position, the Toro generates an RGBHV signal, which is what’s expected in VGA devices.
 If you push the button down, the sync is combined from H/V to “S”, allowing it to output RGBs in all resolutions, including 480p.
-This is extremely helpful for people with RGB monitors that only accept 480p through RGBs inputs (such as many 480p-compatible Sony PVM and BVM’s), as well as devices like the XRGB Mini.
+The combined sync signal seems to work well with the OSSC and Framemeister, but has issues on some RGB monitors.
 If you’re not familiar with the terms “RGBHV” and “RGBs”, please read the sync page for more information.

 One last cool feature: The input port is mounted horizontally, so you won’t need to remove the top cover to switch between Dreamcast and VGA inputs.

 I took screenshots of each mode to compare.
 Please keep in mind that the “thick scanlines” option is designed for upscalers, which is why they look may a bit strange in native resolution.
 Click on the image for a full-sized view:

 I also wanted to take screenshots of the 240p mode and used the awesome 240p Test Suite to access the Sonic The Hedgehog background.
 This image is the actual size, but you can click on it for a version doubled in size that might showcase the differences a bit better:

 With many other Dreamcast solutions on the market today, the Toro is still an excellent choice for many people.
 In my opinion, it’s the best choice for any Dreamcast fan that wants both VGA and SCART outputs.